snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 need* (but didn't want to deal with) and a whole bunch of stuff *we did need* but couldn't access!
 Time for a fix!

 ### Constraints
-* nothing stored against the (damp, dusty) walls
+* nothing stored against the (damp, dusty, floodable) walls and floor
-* nothing stored directly on the (floodable, dusty) floor
-* floor storage units are tricky because of the uneven, crumbly floors
+  * *floor storage units* are tricky because of the uneven, crumbly floors
-* wall storage units are tricky because there are no actual walls, and the exposed "studs" are >18" apart
+  * *wall storage units* are tricky because there are no actual walls, and the exposed "studs" are >18" apart
 * everything sealed because of said dampness, dust, and silverfish (ew!)

 ### Storage Requirements
-* space for 2 adult and 2 child bicycles
 * easy access to:
-  * scooters, kids' bikes & helmets
+  * all 4 bikes and helmets
-  * soccer balls and nets
-  * outdoor toys (chalk, stomp rockets, bubbles, toy cars, cornhole)
-  * bike pump
+  * bike accessories
-  * bike trailer and kids' bike seat attachment
+  * kids' outdoor toys
-  * bug spray, bike lights, bike repair tools
 * organized storage for:
   * holiday accessories
-  * car camping (tents, tarps, chairs, cookware & stove, sleeping pads & bags)
+  * car camping
-  * sentimental items (cards, kids' art and toys)
+  * sentimental items
   * backpacking gear
   * beach stuff